R. David Lamie

 Refereed and Reviewed Publications and Technical Reports

-Lamie, R. David and Steve Deller, Special Issue of Community Development, the Journal of the Community Development Society focused on local/regional/community food systems development and the challenge of interdisciplinary research.
-Writing two articles and serving as co-editor.
-Currently organizing core authors and preparing open call for proposals.
-Funding secured to cover publication costs.
-Expected publication early 2017.
+Lamie, R. David and Steve Deller, editors.
+Special Issue of Community Development, the Journal of the Community Development Society focused on local/regional/community food systems development and the challenge of interdisciplinary research.
+(September 2017)

 Lamie, R. David, “Now more than ever, this planet needs truly inclusive community development efforts that tolerate, embrace – even celebrate – difference”, Presidential Address delivered at the 2015 international annual meeting of the Community Development Society.
-Community Development: The Journal of the Community Development Society, in press, expected publication February 2016.
+Community Development: The Journal of the Community Development Society, February 2016.

 Lientz, K.M., L.A.
 Dickes, and D. Lamie, "Does Rural Matter?
 The Creative Class in South Carolina", American Journal of Entrepreneurship.
 Special Issue: Rural Entrepreneurship, Vol 7, Issue 2, December 2014